 Are there any healthy dishes that feature ground cherries?

+Ground cherries are a great source of vitamins A and C, and are low in calories.
 You can use them in salads, smoothies, and as a topping for yogurt or oatmeal.
 Try mixing ground cherries with other fruits like blueberries and strawberries for a healthy and delicious snack.

 Can you provide tips for making ground cherry jam?

+To make ground cherry jam, start by removing the husks from the fruit and washing them thoroughly.
 Combine ground cherries, sugar, and lemon juice in a saucepan and cook over low heat until the sugar dissolves.
 Increase the heat and bring the mixture to a boil, stirring frequently.
+Reduce the heat and simmer until the jam thickens, stirring occasionally.
+Pour the jam into sterilized jars and store in the refrigerator.

 Is it possible to freeze ground cherries for later use?

-Freeze for several hours, then transfer the frozen fruit to a freezer-safe container or bag.
-Ground cherries can be stored in the freezer for up to six months.
+Yes, you can freeze ground cherries for later use.
+Remove the husks and wash the fruit.
+Pat the ground cherries dry and arrange them in a single layer on a baking sheet.
+Freeze them for several hours, then transfer the frozen fruit to a freezer‑safe container or bag.
+Keep ground cherries in the freezer for up to six months.

 How can I identify ground cherries and distinguish them from their poisonous look-alikes?